mickeradman/webshop/README.md

 6. Open your preferred web browser and go to http://localhost:5173/

 7. If you want to go to the admin-panel, which I'm currently working on, go to: http://localhost:5173/admin

+Note: Make sure you don't run any other services on ports 3000 and 5173.

 <br>